KellyK81/senior-project475/README.md

 ## Tech Stack
-This project is developed using the LAMP Stack:
+This project is developed using the LAMP Stack: <br />
 Linux <br />
 Apache <br />
 PHP <br />